top of page

 Notes:

-* Entries in classes 60 to 65 should be in plain, clear glass jars with no branding and topped with wax paper circle and cellophane cover.
+* Entries in classes 60 to 65 should be in plain, clear glass jars with no branding and topped with either a non-commercial lid or a wax paper circle and cellophane cover.
 Class 66 should have a white lined or plastic lid.

 * A label on the side should give type and date made.